 Q. On how many computers can I install, activate, and use Creative Cloud applications?

 You can activate your Creative Cloud license on up to two computers but can only use the software on one computer at a time.

-You can activate your Creative Cloud individual subscription on up to two computers at a time (however note that the software can only be used on one computer at a time).
-If you have activated two computers and need to activate a new computer (for example, in the case of a lost or damaged device), you will need to first deactivate one of your other computers.
+You can activate your Creative Cloud individual subscription on up to two computers at a time.
+The software can only be used on one computer at a time.
+If you have activated two computers and need to activate a new computer.
+For example, in the case of a lost or damaged device, you will need to first deactivate one of your other computers.